 - Example: Person 1: I’ll be right back.
 Person 2: Dale.

-- (expression): Literally a noun meaning exemption, as a slang, it is used to informally ask for an apology.
+- (expression): Literal meaning of exemption, as a slang, it is used to informally ask for an apology.

 - Example: Oye, dispensa, I didn’t mean to hit you.

 - (expression): A Mexican Spanish slang term or informal greeting.